This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending July 15, 2017.

 Not only were people injured and one person killed, but this kind of accident damages equipment, freight, and one's future career options.

-As a former trucker and now instructor for a commercial drivers license training program stated in a separate July 2, 2017, article
+As a former trucker and now instructor for a commercial drivers license training program stated in a separate July 2, 2017, "Safety comes first".(b)

 4. This is urgent: Please call your elected officials in Washington about one or more bills that could affect trucker wages.

 According to a July 13, 2017, article, "The full [U.S. House] Appropriations Committee is set to debate and consider the legislation Monday, July 19."

 The article linked here describes the bill in polite terms.
 What the bill actually does is strip states of their right to impose on trucking companies the need to pay truckers for certain things, like "state-mandated breaks" (link).

 Once truckers' wages are federalized, this matter will almost certainly never be reversed.